Padraic Fiacc

-Padraic Fiacc (born Patrick Joseph O'Connor; 15 April 1924 – 21 January 2019) was an Irish poet, and member of Aosdána, the exclusive Irish arts academy.
+Padraic Fiacc (born Patrick Joseph O'Connor; 15 April 1924 – 21 January 2019) was an Irish poet.
+He was a member of Aosdána.

 Early life and education

-Born Patrick Joseph O'Connor in Belfast to Bernard and Annie (née McGarry) O'Connor, Fiacc's father was a barman who left for the United States when Fiacc was very young.
-Fiacc resided with his maternal grandparents who had recently moved to the Markets area of South Belfast after being burned out of their home in Lisburn in which all their furniture was burned by anti-Catholic rioters.
+Born Patrick Joseph O'Connor in Belfast to Bernard and Annie (née McGarry) O'Connor, Fiacc's father was a bartender who left for the United States when Fiacc was very young.
+Fiacc resided with his maternal grandparents, who had recently moved to the Markets area of South Belfast after their home in Lisburn was burned by anti-Catholic rioters.

-His family emigrated to the United States in the late 1920s and he grew up in New York City.
-He returned to Belfast in 1946 where he lived for four years before returning to New York in 1950; he grew up in Hell's Kitchen.
-The multicultural influences, coupled with the poverty and violence of the neighbourhood impacted Fiacc's outlook and his writing, especially his early writing.
+His family emigrated to the United States in the late 1920s and he grew up in Hell's Kitchen, New York City.
+He returned to Belfast in 1946, where he lived for four years before returning to New York in 1950.
+The multicultural influences as well as the poverty and violence of the neighbourhood impacted Fiacc's outlook and writing, especially his early work.

-He attended Commerce High School and later changed to Haaren High School to learn Latin.
+He attended Commerce High School and later transferred to Haaren High School to learn Latin.
 While at school, he produced several original plays and his first collection of poetry titled Innisfail Lost.
-The poems were reviewed by Padraic Colum who became a mentor to Fiacc, directing him away from themes of coming to America and encouraging him to research and write about his own people's history.
-Fiacc had already developed a distaste for America and found himself longing for Ireland as he dug deeper into its history and literary technique and style.
+The poems were reviewed by Padraic Colum, who became a mentor to Fiacc, directing him away from themes of immigration to America and encouraging him to write about Irish history.
+Fiacc had developed a distaste for America as well as a longing for Ireland as he dug deeper into its history and literary styles.

-The seminary was Padraic's next step.
-He attended St. Joseph's Seraphic Seminary and later studied with the Irish Capuchin Order for a total of three years spanning 1941–44.
-He includes in his main reasons for leaving the path to priesthood his lack of disciplinary habits and longing for a freer existence.
+He then attended St. Joseph's Seraphic Seminary and later studied with the Irish Capuchin Order from 1941–44.
+His main reasons for leaving the path to priesthood were his lack of discipline and longing for a freer existence.